apache/hbase/dev-support/design-docs/HBASE-23347-pluggable-authentication.md

 The `SaslAuthenticationProvider` shares logic which is common to the client and the server (though, this is up to the developer to guarantee this).
-The client and server interfaces each have logic specific to the HBase RPC client and HBase RPC server codbase, as their name implies.
+The client and server interfaces each have logic specific to the HBase RPC client and HBase RPC server codebase, as their name implies.
 As described above, an implementation of one `SaslClientAuthenticationProvider` must match exactly one implementation of `SaslServerAuthenticationProvider`.
 Each Authentication Provider implementation is a singleton and is intended to be shared across all RPCs.
 A provider selector is